Click Here for Our Recommended Antivirus for Your Device

 The English word intelligent has been known since the 15th century and was taken from the Latin word.

-It is a quality shown by the living being (animals and humans), which means to be skilled in adapting to new things.
+It is a quality shown by living beings (animals and humans), which means to be skilled in adapting to new things.

 Some beings are born intelligent, while others can improve their intelligence through hard work.

-The English phrase intellectual was borrowed from the French language since the 14th century.
+The English phrase intellectual was borrowed from the French language in the 14th century.
 It is that person who has done a lot of academic research.

 Comparison Table